Canine Caviar Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 Lamb is naturally rich in all ten essential amino acids required by a dog to sustain life.

-The second ingredient lists millet, a gluten-free grain harvested from certain seed grasses.
+The second ingredient is millet, a gluten-free grain harvested from certain seed grasses.
 Millet is hypoallergenic and naturally rich in B-vitamins and fiber as well as other essential minerals.

-The third ingredient is lamb fat.
+The third ingredient includes lamb fat.
 Lamb fat is obtained from rendering lamb, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Lamb fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, lamb fat is actually a quality ingredient.